CordXApp/Proxy/README.md

 ## Environment Variables
 Before you start, you need to configure certain environment variables that the application depends on:

 - `API_KEYS`: This should be a comma-separated list of API keys.
 These keys are used to authenticate clients that are allowed to use the proxy.
-Each client should send their API key in the `proxy-authorization` header of their requests.
+Each client should send their API key in the `authorization` header of their requests.

 - `PORT`: This is the port number that the proxy server will listen on.
 If you don't specify a port, the server will default to `10501`.